 Carrier is the world's largest provider of HVAC and refrigeration solutions, including controls for residential, commercial, industrial and transportation applications.
 Carrier also provides installation, retrofit and aftermarket services for the products it sells and those of other manufacturers in the HVAC and refrigeration industries.
 In 2010, Carrier continued to execute the business transformation strategy it began in 2008 by completing divestitures of several non-core businesses and taking noncontrolling equity interests in ventures with partners in Asia, the U.S., Europe, and the Middle East.
-These included a distribution venture to distribute Carrier heating and air conditioning products in California and the western United States, the sale of a controlling equity interest in Carrier's Korean air conditioning products in Egypt and other parts of Africa.
+These included a distribution venture to distribute Carrier heating and air conditioning products in California and the western United States, the sale of a controlling equity interest in Carrier's Korean air conditioning operations, and the sale of a significant part of Carrier's equity interest in a publicly-traded manufacturer and distributor of residential air conditioning products in Egypt and other parts of Africa.
 Carrier's products and services are sold under Carrier and other brand names to building contractors and owners, homeowners, transportation companies, retail stores and food service companies.
 Through its venture with Watsco, Inc., Carrier distributes Carrier, Bryant, Payne and Totaline residential and light commercial HVAC products in the U.S. and selected territories in the Caribbean and Latin America.
-Carrier's ells directly to end customers and through manufacturers' representatives, distributors, wholesalers, dealers and retail outlets.
-Certain of Carrier's ensure an adequate supply of its products in the distribution channels.
-The principal incentive program provides reimbursements to distributors for offering products to purchase products.
+Carrier sells directly to end customers and through manufacturers' representatives, distributors, wholesalers, dealers and retail outlets.
+Certain of Carrier's HVAC businesses are seasonal and can be impacted by weather.
+Carrier customarily offers its customers incentives to purchase products to ensure an adequate supply of its products in the distribution channels.
+The principal incentive program provides reimbursements to distributors for offering promotional pricing on Carrier products.
 We account for incentive payments made as a reduction to sales.